Welsh Rugby Union: History

 On 12 March 1881, eleven clubs met in the Castle Hotel, Neath to form what would be accepted as a Welsh rugby union.
-After a humiliating defeat in the first Wales international rugby game, the Neath meeting was organised by Mullock to form a union that could organise regular international matches.
+After Wales's defeat in their first international rugby match, the Neath meeting was organised by Mullock to form a union that could organise regular international matches.
 The founding clubs of the Welsh Football Union (WFU), as it was originally known, were Swansea C & FC, Pontypool RFC, Newport RFC, Merthyr RFC, Llanelli RFC, Bangor RFC, Brecon RFC, Cardiff RFC, Lampeter RFC, Llandovery RFC and Llandeilo RFC.
-Strangely the oldest rugby club in Wales, Neath RFC are not recorded as being present, even though the meeting took place in the town of Neath.
-It is unknown if this was an oversight by the committee to record the presence of the club, or if Neath RFC actually did not attend.
-The fact that two of the main committee members of the SWFU, John Llewellyn and Sam Clark were Neath men, and the creation of the WFU disbanded their union, is generally accepted as the reason for the absence of a Neath representative.
+Strangely the oldest rugby club in Wales, Neath RFC, is not recorded as being present, even though the meeting took place in the town, possibly because two of the main committee members of the SWFU, John Llewellyn and Sam Clark were Neath men, and the creation of the WFU disbanded their union.

 The WRU was a founding member of the International Rugby Football Board, now known as World Rugby, in 1886 with Scotland and Ireland, with Mullock and Horace Lyne the Welsh representatives at the formal signing of the union in 1887.

 It was not until 1934 that the current name, the Welsh Rugby Union, was adopted.

+In 2015 Aileen Richards became the first woman to join the board of the union.